nikitavoloboev/data/looking-back/looking-back.md

 - [April](2018/2018-april.md) - Finding happiness.
 Started playing tennis and growing a healthy recipe collection.
 - [May](2018/2018-may.md) - Started using Nix.
 Minimized more things.
 - [June](2018/2018-june.md) - University exams.
 Working on LA's design and more minimizing.
-- [July](2018/2018-july.md) - Joined DeedMob.
+- [July](2018/2018-july.md) - Joined Deedmob.
 Happiest month in a long while.
 - [August](2018/2018-august.md)

 ## [2017](2017/2017.md)